Skip to main content

 How does YOLOv8 inference compare across the three?

-YOLOv8 is the single most common Pi-5 NPU question we get, so we benchmarked all four sizes on each accelerator with 640×640 input, BGR, INT8 quantized, single-stream synchronous inference, batch size 1.
+YOLOv8 is the single most common Pi-5 NPU question we get, so public benchmarks show all four sizes on each accelerator with 640×640 input, BGR, INT8 quantized, single-stream synchronous inference, batch size 1.
 Frigate, OpenCV-based projects, and most Home Assistant integrations all run in this exact configuration.

 ModelHailo-8 FPSHailo-8L FPSCoral USB FPS